 Payne is proud to be related to the Texas Cattle King, Charles Goodnight, and feels fortunate to have always been surrounded by ranching culture.
 He adds a bit of this heritage in every work of art he sculpts.
 Today, Payne is best known for his portrayals of western American history in bronze.
 His subjects range from wildlife and Native Americans to cowboys and the Calvary.

-Join Dustin Payne and discover the depths of his inspiration as he provides a visual arts presentation at our upcoming symposium, Forged & Founded: Western American Sculpture.
-Registration is still open.
-Mark your calendars for June 17, 2017!
+Dustin Payne shared the depths of his inspiration as he provided a visual arts presentation at our 2017 symposium, Forged & Founded: Western American Sculpture.

 Visit Dustin Payne’s website for more information on his artwork, news, publications, and more!